 There are no restrictions.
 Recipients have complete discretion in how to use funds.
-However, our intention is that the funds be used to help pay for housing, transportation, books, and other living expenses to enable the student to focus more time on his/her teacher preparation program.
+However, our intention is that the funds be used to help pay for housing, transportation, books, and other living expenses to enable you to focus more time on your teacher preparation program.

 How do I know if my application was received?

 You should receive an automated email response confirming receipt of your application.
 If you do not receive it, check your spam folder.
-If you stil have not received it, and you are sure your application email was sent to the correct email address, please contact us for assistance.
+If you still have not received it and you are sure your application email was sent to the correct email address, please contact us for assistance.

 Who chooses the finalists and recipients?

-Select Teachers Test Prep staff members will review all applications and choose approximately five to ten finalists (exact number of finalists is based on the number and strength of the applications received).
-All Teachers Test Prep staff will then watch/read the finalists and meet for a debate/discussion, each team member making a case for the recipient(s) they have chosen.
-All team members will then vote, and the two applicants receiving the most votes will each be awarded a $5,000 scholarship.
+Select Teachers Test Prep staff members will review all applications and choose approximately five to ten finalists.
+All Teachers Test Prep staff will then watch the finalists' videos and meet for a discussion where the scholarship winners will be decided.